 Navy-UConn Football 9-10-16

 Justin Davis is in his 11th season at the Naval Academy and his seventh working with the outside linebackers.
 Davis' main focus is with the raider position.

 Davis worked with the outside linebackers in 2007 before moving to the defensive line from 2008-11.

-Navy has compiled a record of 62-41 (.602) in his seven years in Annapolis, beating Army all seven times, earning six bowl bids, winning five Commander-In-Chief's Trophies and beating Notre Dame three times.
+Navy has compiled a 90-53 (.629) record in his 10 years in Annapolis, beating Army nine times, earning nine bowl bids, winning five bowl games, winning six Commander-In-Chief’s Trophies and beating Notre Dame three times.

 Davis helped lead Navy to an 8-5 record in 2012 and a berth in the Kraft Fight Hunger Bowl.
 Navy defeated Air Force, 28-21, in overtime and Army, 17-13, to win the Commander-In-Chief’s Trophy.

 The Mids posted an impressive 9-4 record in 2010, defeated Army for a series-record ninth-consecutive time, defeated Notre Dame in consecutive seasons for only the third time in school history and appeared in a school-record eighth-consecutive bowl game.
 The Mids gave up just 23.3 points per game, which was the 46th best scoring defense in the country.

 The 2009 season was one to remember, as the Mids tied a school record for wins with 10, won a school-record seventh-consecutive Commander-In-Chief’s Trophy, appeared in a school-record seventh-consecutive bowl game and ran its winning streak against the other two Service Academies to an amazing 15 straight games.
 The Mids capped the season off with a 35-13 rout of Missouri in the Texas Bowl.
 The defense finished 18th in the country in scoring defense (19.4 points per game) and sixth in red zone defense.